levisawatz/levisawatz/README.md

 ### 💬 Languages I use

- - 🖥 I know these a lot (Proficient):
+ - 🖥 Proficient:
     **Python, C, MATLAB, Systemverilog**
- - 💭 I kinda know these (Familiar):
+ - 💭 Familiar:
     **Java, C++, SQL**
  - 🔨 Here are some tools that I use:
     <br>